Karakol Travel Guide: Top 15 Things to Do in Karakol, Kyrgyzstan

 11) Eat a bowl of lagman

 Speaking of the dish I just mentioned, lagman (Лагман) is a popular Uyghur dish.
 A true staple of Kyrgyz cuisine.
 The hand-pulled noodles can be served either soupy or fried.
 Coming with plenty of meat and vegetables.
-It’s another dish that you’ll want to sample in the local restaurants.
+It’s another dish that you’ll want to sample in the local restaurants or markets.

 Views of a rowboat during our sunset cruise on Lake Issyk-Kul Ысык Көл Иссык Куль Przhevalsky Bay in Karakol, Kyrgyzstan